 - Capacity: 6

-We strive to provide children and young people with a positive part of childhood where they have both achieved and made lifelong happy memories.
-At Avon, we also pride ourselves on attention to detail and importance we place on the small homely and meaningful touches that make a house a home and which can contribute to making the childhood of looked after children more than simply good enough.
-We provide well planned and managed placements and genuine care for children and young people who can benefit from our environment; enabling them to thrive in a group living home and work towards achieving positive outcomes.
-We aim to achieve positive change and outcomes for children and young people while also prioritising their current experiences of the world and ensuring that, alongside working towards change, our children have a good current quality of life and a fun and positive childhood.
-Avon House does not provide emergency placements.
+Avon House provides well-planned and managed placements, and genuine care for children who can benefit from our environment – enabling them to thrive in a group-living home and work towards positive outcomes.
+Avon aims to achieve positive change and outcomes for children and young people whilst also prioritising their current experiences of the world and ensuring that, alongside working towards change, our children have a good current quality of life and positive childhood.

-Our focus is in three key areas of our work with children and young people.
-From the start of placement; our role is to support all children to attain a positive transition to:
+The home focuses on three key areas of work with their children.
+From the start of placement, they support all children to attain a positive transition to:

-Adults work closely and sensitively in supporting children/young people to return to family where it is a potential; and provide outreach support services where required.
+Return home – Adults work closely and sensitively in supporting children/young people to return to family where this is possible; and provide outreach support services where required.

-Where there is potential to support a child to step down to foster care, we will work in partnership to identify specific Foster Carers able to meet the Child’s needs, and then support them in a successful planned transition.
+Foster care – Where there is the potential to support a child to step down to foster care, the home works in partnership with the local authority (and as required, the Five Rivers fostering service) to identify specific Foster Carers who can meet the Child’s needs, and then support them in a successful, planned transition.

-We support with pathway planning.
-Staff ensure they engage with the wider system through multi agency working relationships and through this the attainment of a young person’s goals is paramount, and this is integrated throughout our work and support of young people in respect of vocational training, social and life skills work.
+Preparation for independence – Avon supports with pathway planning.
+Staff ensure they engage with the system through multi-agency working relationships and through this the attainment of a young person’s goals is paramount.
+This is integrated throughout our work and support of young people in respect of vocational training, social and life skills work.